 • Misappropriation of goods purchased at discounted rates.

-• Falsely impersonating a dealer or projection oneself as a dealer.
+• Falsely impersonating a dealer or projecting oneself as a dealer.

-• Unregistered dealers collecting sales tax from consumers is a violation.
+• Unregistered dealers collecting sales tax from consumers was a violation.

 • Providing incorrect statements about purchased goods.